 Montlake Elementary School is a public elementary school in Seattle.
 The principal of Montlake Elementary School is Claudia Allan.
-252 students attend Montlake Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-13% of the 252 students here have subsidized lunches.
+238 children attend Montlake Elementary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+10% of the 238 students here have subsidized lunches.
 The ratio of students to teachers at Montlake Elementary School is 15:1.
 Stevens Elementary School is one of the nearest elementary schools.

 Old school values combined with rigorous curriculum and a concentration on the arts and environmental science make Montlake a terrific neighborhood school.
 Winner of Overall Academic Achievement awards the last two years as well as Achievement in Science in 2011.
 Engaged teachers dedicated staff and an active parent community make for a nurturing and welcoming place for learning.